cyclosproject/cyclos4-tickets-example/README.md

 * Offline access (refresh tokens)
 * Create and manage tickets

+You will probably need to check the 'Allow non HTTPS connections' for testing this application, otherwise it would need to be deployed with HTTPS.
+However, in production systems should always force HTTPS for dynamic clients.

 Then, in the 'Allowed ticket types', select the same payment type as granted in the products.

 **Important**: It is important to have a single possible payment type because the example application will NOT pass the payment type as parameter when creating a ticket.
 If there would be multiple options, it would fail.
 In real world, multiple payment types means multiple currencies, which is not covered in this example.